Go on to Part Five

 Theater

 again opened for Golden Earring.
-During the afternoon before the concert, the
+During the afternoon before the concert, the band

-Record Revolution.
-Unfortunately, it
+Revolution.
+Unfortunately, it seems the

-employee at the store also points out that promotion for the appearance was
+the store also points out that promotion for the appearance was minimal.
+As was tradition at the store, GG signed

-“General Grant”.
+General Grant”.

 Cleveland ad Oct.
 18, 1974